Revisiting the Poor Man's Majoranas: The Spin-Exchange Induced Spillover Effect: Theoretical QD Arrays

 The interference manifests differently across the configurations of the \textit{``Majorana chain regime''}: (i) the trimer ($\gamma_{L1},\gamma_{L2},\gamma_{R1}$) and (ii) the dimer ($\gamma_{L2},\gamma_{R1}$), with the PMMs ($\gamma_{L1},\gamma_{R2}$) as the \textit{sweet spot}.
 The resulting spectral features, including \textit{bonding}, \textit{antibonding} and \textit{nonbonding} molecular states along with zero-modes all emerge from the quantum interference processes encoded in ${\cal {A}}_{\gamma_{\alpha j}}(\omega)$.

 The Majorana GF formalism thus provides a complete description of both the fundamental transport processes and their interference-induced spectral signatures across different Majorana configurations.
 Below, we analyze the \textit{``Majorana chain regime}'' with $\Gamma=1$ as the energy scale, $\eta=0.1,$ $t=\Delta=1.5,$ with $\mu_{L\uparrow}=\mu_{L}$ and $\mu_{R\uparrow}=\mu_{R}$ for a sake of simplicity.
+However, in some places of our numerical analysis, we switch to realistic units just to establish a parallel to experimental orders of magnitude in the system degrees of freedom.
+To this end, we estimate $t=\Delta\approx12\text{{\ensuremath{\mu}eV}}$ from the experiment of Ref.\cite{Kouwenhoven2023}, thus leading to $\Gamma=8{\mu eV},$ $\Gamma_{L}=8.8{\mu eV}$ and $\Gamma_{R}=0.8{\mu eV}.$